PrashanthCV455/Au893_Spring21_Team3/src/assignment3_Team3/src/launch/README.md

-Launches an empty world and spawns a turtlebot3 burger at the desired coordinates and takes in an argument for whether we want the bot to move in a 'circle' or 'square'.
+Launches an empty world in Gazebo and spawns a turtlebot3 burger at the desired coordinates and takes in an argument for whether we want the bot to move in a 'circle' or 'square'.